elmerdotdev/ciccc-web-dev-1-responsive-exercise/README.md

         padding: 10px 0;
         margin-top: 20px;
     }
+    ```

+3. **Add Responsive Behavior:**
+    - Now it’s your turn to make the page responsive.
+Add a media query at the **bottom of your CSS file** that applies when the viewport width is **600px or wider**.
+    - Inside the media query, apply the following changes:
+        - Increase `body` padding to `40px`
+        - Increase padding on the `header` and `footer` to `20px 0`
+        - Set `.intro img` width to `80%` and center it using `margin: 20px auto`
+        - In the `.cards` section:
+            - Use `justify-content: space-around`
+            - Make each `.card` have `flex: 0 0 30%`

+    - Example (to be written by you):

+    ```css
-    /* Responsive Design */
+    /* Add this at the bottom of styles.css */
     @media (min-width: 600px) {
-        body {
-            padding: 40px;
+        /* Your changes go here */
     }

-        header,
-        footer {
-            padding: 20px 0;
-        }

-        main {
-            margin: 40px 0;
-        }

-        .intro img {
-            width: 80%;
-            margin: 20px auto;
-        }

-        .cards {
-            justify-content: space-around;
-        }

-        .card {
-            flex: 0 0 30%;
-        }
-    }
     ```

-3. **Review and Test:**
+4. **Review and Test:**
-    - Open `index.html` in your browser.
+    - Open your `index.html` file in a browser.
-    - Resize the window to test the responsiveness.
+    - Resize the window and verify your responsive changes work correctly.
-    - Ensure all styles are applied correctly and elements adapt to different screen sizes.

-4. **Commit and Push Your Changes:**
+5. **Commit and Push Your Changes:**
-    - Save your work and push your files to your version control system (e.g., GitHub).
+    - Save all files and push to your version control system.

 ## Outcome

-You should have a well-structured, responsive webpage that looks great on both desktop and mobile devices.
-It should include a header, navigation, an intro section, a responsive card layout, and a footer.
+You will have built a responsive webpage that adapts gracefully across different screen sizes, using only HTML and CSS.
+This exercise reinforces how layout and style should adjust depending on viewport width.